Brass and Bronze Sand Casting Foundry in Lancaster, PA

 Although people have been using sand casting to manufacture metal products for many years, getting a high-quality result requires expertise and specialized equipment.
 At J. Walter Miller, we have both.
 With ISO 9001:2015 certification, we work to ensure perfection at each stage of the process:

-- Mold making: The casting process begins with mold making, which involves pressing sand around two halves of a mold pattern.
+- Mold making: The foundry's casting process begins with mold making, which involves pressing sand around two halves of a mold pattern.
 Patterns act as a model for the object being cast.To ensure the highest quality casting, the mold pattern must be suited for mold type and metallic properties.
-Before pouring, we'll secure the mold halves together tightly.
+Before pouring, we'll secure the green sand molding halves together tightly.

 - Pouring:Next, we will pour the alloy of your choice into the sand molds.
 After heating to a set temperature in a furnace, the liquid metal will flow into a pouring basin and gradually fill the mold through gates and risers.

 - Removal: After a cooling period, we'll break the sand molds and remove the castings.
-The final step can involve trimming away excess molding material and shot blasting to remove remaining sand.
+The final step can involve trimming away excess molding material and shot blasting to remove remaining sand from the product.

 We use automated machinery throughout the casting process to keep our costs competitive and our lead times short.